 Like its research projects, the Center’s seminars and educational programs are designed to be of practical application to workers, their organizations and policy-makers.
 The labor history archive contains a clipping file on local unions in Hawai‘i, as well as an ever-growing collection of contracts, union newsletters, books, and pamphlets focusing on Hawai‘i’s rich labor history.

-UH West Oʻahu’s Institute of Engaged Scholarship serves the public good through active collaboration with community partners to address and impact key issues in our communities.
-The Institute of Engaged Scholarship supports faculty scholarship that impacts community progress and transformation.
+UH West Oʻahu’s Institute for Research & Engaged Scholarship serves the public good through active collaboration with community partners to address and impact key issues in our communities.
+The Institute for Research & Engaged Scholarship supports faculty scholarship that impacts community progress and transformation.
 From 2014 through 2017, UH West Oʻahu has received grants totaling $16,629,332 addressing needs ranging from student retention and success to STEM initiatives.

 ʻUlu‘ulu: The Henry Ku‘ualoha Giugni Moving Image Archive of Hawai‘i aims to perpetuate and share the rich moving image heritage of Hawai‘i through the preservation of film and videotape related to the history and culture of Native Hawaiians and the people of Hawai‘i.

 It uses content management software specifically designed for audiovisual materials to create a searchable database of collection items and all associated metadata.
 The ʻUluʻulu Archives also cleans and stabilizes physical collection items for safe long-term storage in a climate-controlled environment.
 It digitizes videotapes and films to create digital preservation files that are stored and administered on remote servers.
 The archive provides access to its catalog and to digital video files for research purposes via its website and through its offices in the James & Abigail Campbell Library.